 4. We obtained general ledger detail for the purchase of equipment, uniforms, and supplies and compared the detail to the total expenses reported.
-We selected a sample of two transactions and validated their existence and the accuracy of their recording.
+We selected a sample of three transactions to validate the existence of the transactions and the accuracy of their recording.
 We recalculated the totals.